-Employers - At June 30, 2015, there were three participating employers in the TSF with a total of 1,803 full-and part-time members.
-Additionally, 99 members were deferred at June 30, 2015.
+Employers - At June 30, 2016, there were three participating employers in the TSF with a total of 1,811 full-and part-time members.
+The PEI Teachers' Federation accounted for three members.
+Additionally, 93 members were deferred at June 30, 2016.

 Regular Contributions - Regular contributions are made to the TSF via payroll deductions.
-In 2014-2015, the regular contributions from both the employer and employees combined were approximately \$21.6 million, up from \$21.4 million in 2013-2014.
+In 2015-2016, the regular contributions from both the employer and employees combined were approximately \$21.9 million, up from \$21.6 million in 2014-2015.
 Other contributions include special payments from the Province, payments for prior service, and transfers in from other plans via reciprocal agreements.